mark-wiemer/markwiemer.com/readme.md

 Developer tools:

+- @types/node to silence false positive errors on references to Node globals
 - Git LFS to better track changes to images
 - GitHub Actions to automatically deploy the site
 - http-server for testing the site